decretist/SCTA-test/README.md

 A temporary repository to experiment with encoding Gratian's *Decretum* in Jeffrey Witt's SCTA schema.

 First test: can I use CETEIcean to view files?
+Answer: yes.

 ---